 How to Save Money on Airfare Costs

-Use Tools Like Skyscanner and Scott’s Cheap Flights to Find Cheap Fares
+Use Tools Like Skyscanner and Going.com to Find Cheap Fares

-We’ve done plenty of articles on Skyscanner and how it aggregates all of the above-mentioned flight details and puts it into one search to get you the best price.
-Save yourself literally hours in some cases by using this simple site.
+We’ve done plenty of articles on Skyscanner and how it aggregates all of the flight details mentioned above and puts them into one search to get you the best price.
+Save yourself hours in some cases by using this simple site.

-To save even more hours, sign up for Scott’s Cheap Flights to get alerts every time there are crazy deals departing your city.
+To save even more hours, sign up for Going.com (Formerly Scott’s Cheap Flights) to get alerts every time there are crazy deals departing your city.

 Consider Basic Economy Fares